ABEDAVIDscripts/Workforce_Analytics_Using_Excel/README.md

 #### Section B: Business Questions

 **1. Quick Analysis of the Data**
-- Number of Employees: Total count of employees across all regions.
+- Number of Employees in the dataset.
-- Total Salary: Aggregate of all salaries.
+- Total Salary.
+- Average Salary.
-- Average Salary: Mean salary calculated across all employees.
+- Average Age.
-- Average Age: Mean age of employees.
+- Average Tenure.
-- Average Tenure: Mean years employees have worked at the company.
-- Gender Ratios: Ratio of all the genders.
+- Gender Ratios.
-- Percentage of Staff Earning More Than $90,000
+- Percentage of Staff Earning More Than $90,000.

 **2. Information Finder**
-- Built an information with Vlookup tool using "Name" as the search parameter to display:
+- Build an information using "Name" as the search parameter
-- Name, Gender, Department, Age, Date of Join, Salary, Rating, and Country.
+- Information to display: Name, Gender, Department, Age, Date of Join, Salary, Rating, and Country.

 **3. Male vs Female Comparison**
 - Conducted a comparative analysis of metrics such as:
 - No of Employees, Avg Salary, Avg Tenure, Avg Rating e.t.c between male and female employees.

 **4. Calculate Annual Bonus**
-- Bonus Calculation:
 - 3% of salary for employees who have worked for at least 3 years or more and 2% of salary for employees with tenure less than 3 years.
-- Top 10 Employees by Bonus:
+- Top 10 Employees by Bonus.
-  - Identified employees with the highest annual bonuses.

 **Tools Used: Excel Pivot Table**